Ivan Domingues: 2022

 At the start of 2022, Domingues made his single-seater debut with Xcel Motorsport in the Formula 4 UAE Championship.
-Following two point-less rounds Domingues scored his first points in the second Dubai Autodrome round.
-In the fourth round the Portuguese driver achieved his maiden pole position in car racing after a disappointing session just minutes prior.
+Following two point-less rounds, Domingues scored his first points in the second Dubai Autodrome round.
+In the fourth round, he achieved his maiden pole position in car racing after a disappointing session just minutes prior.
 He went on to finish third and took another podium in the season finale at Yas Marina.
 Domingues finished 16th in the standings, just nine points behind his experienced teammate Jamie Day.

 Following that campaign, Domingues was announced to be joining Maya Weug at Iron Lynx in Italian F4.
 Domingues scored a pole position in wet conditions during the opening event at Imola.
 He finished 15th in the standings, with 21 points.